 For most people, spending is much easier to control.
 I always suggest that people start actually tracking it - make sure you know exactly where every dollar is going, and never spend anything that wasn’t part of your plan.

-Then you can get into specific improvements in the big categories: housing, transportation and food.
-If you’re living alone in a one-bedroom apartment, can you switch to a two-bedroom and share the rent with someone?
+Then you can get into specific improvements in the big categories: housing, transportation, and food.
+If you’re living alone in a 1 bedroom apartment, can you switch to a 2-bedroom and share the rent with someone?
 What about renting a room in a house?

 The less you drive, the less all of these things cost - so get a bike and use that most of the time, move closer to work if you can, and start planning local fun instead of things way out in other towns in the mountains.

 If you have a truck or an SUV, sell it and replace it with a small car, if you need a car at all.
 For most people, taking these steps alone will make a difference of $500 per month or more.

 And finally, FOOD - if you are ever eating at restaurants, even fast food, cut it out entirely and start making your own meals, packing your own lunches, and get your food from an affordable grocery store like King Sooper’s or Sam’s club.
 Another several hundred per month, straight into your pockets.